Afrosatan/DBControl/README.md

 How to Use:
 =========

+The DBControl object exposes two methods: withConnection() and inTransaction() which do the same thing, except inTransaction() will rollback any changes if an Exception is thrown.

+Both methods take a WithConnection object, which has a single method that you will need to implement to work with a DBConnection object that is capable of executing SQL.

+WithConnection has generic type parameters for a return value and additional exception types.
+You can also extend WithConnectionClean which returns a null/Void and throws no additional exception types.

+DBConnection instances rely on a single JDBC connection without pooling, and the DBConnection will only work within WithConnection.with().

+The examples below using Java 8 lambda syntax for WithConnections.

 The first thing you can do is a simple query, DBControl reads result sets back in DBRow objects for each result returned:
 ```
-List<DBRow> rows = db.query("SELECT * FROM customer WHERE customer.Id = ?", 1234);
+List<DBRow> rows = db.withConnection(connect -> connect.query("SELECT * FROM customer WHERE customer.Id = ?", 1234));
 ```
 Most methods take var arg parameters and when provided use a PreparedStatement.
-Without parameters it falls back to a normal JDBC Statement.
+Without parameters it falls back to a normal Statement.

-DBRows have metadata about the fields on the results and the result values mapped by field name.
+DBRows have metadata about the fields in the results and the result values mapped by field name.
 Getting and setting field values is case insensitive.

 Methods on DBRow do runtime type checking and throw InvalidFieldExceptions if the wrong method is called for a field of a different type, or if trying to set the wrong type for a field.